e-sites/PinFieldView/README.md

 ### View types

 This is probably the most important part of this class, a view type will define how the individual digits entry fields will look like.
-Create a new class that extends `UIView` and implements the `PinEntryViewType` protocol.
+Create a new class that extends `UIView` and implements the `PinFieldViewable` protocol.

 Within that class there are 3 important things you need to take care of